kanamania/AmbulanceRiderApp/INTEGRATION_STATUS.md

 # Integration Status Report

 **Date:** October 28, 2025
-**Project:** Ambulance Rider App
+**Project:** Global Express
 **Status:** ✅ Backend Connected & Ready for Testing

 ---

 ## Executive Summary

-The Ambulance Rider App frontend has been successfully integrated with the existing backend API.
+The Global Express frontend has been successfully integrated with the existing backend API.
 All connectivity tests passed, and the application is ready for comprehensive end-to-end testing.

 ---